polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/substrate-front-end/part-4-use-external-accounts.md

 Now more curious, the transaction is successful, yet Bob's balance remains unchanged.
 It's not a bug, it's a feature, explication:

-The Substrate node we are querying has a Balances module.
-This module is responsible for keeping track of all the accounts on the blockchain.
+The Substrate node we are querying has a Balances pallet.
+This pallet is responsible for keeping track of all the accounts on the blockchain.
 Our blockchain is a dev one that is being reset every hour, but imagine a production blockchain that anyone can access.
 Now imagine that this blockchain becomes popular and many accounts are created, some of them containing a fraction of a cent in value.
 The blockchain ends up using a lot of storage for useless accounts, which causes state bloat and slows down read/write operations.
-To combat this, the Balances module that our node contains has a so-called *Existential Deposit* a.k.a ED.
+To combat this, the Balances pallet that our node contains has a so-called *Existential Deposit* a.k.a ED.
 If an account has fewer funds than this ED, the account will be removed entirely from the state.
 On a `--dev` node, the ED is `100'000'000`.
 So make sure to send a large number of units if you want to see things change.

 Also, if you transfer funds to a newly-created account, there will be a so-called creation fee applied.
 To have an overview of all the fees that may apply, there's a derive query for that [`api.derive.balances.fees`](https://github.com/polkadot-js/api/blob/master/packages/api-derive/src/balances/fees.ts)!

 ## 4.5 Going further - Extract the send button into its own component

 The transaction we performed earlier was using `api.tx.balances.transfer`.
-The transfer function is exposed by the Balances module.
-In the future, you will very likely use different methods from different SRML modules.
+The transfer function is exposed by the Balances pallet.
+In the future, you will very likely use different methods from different FRAME pallets.
 It is, therefore, a good idea to extract the logic from the `makeTransfer` function into its own component and make it generic regarding which method will be used.

 This exercise is left to the reader.